garethtdavies/zkAppPool/README.md

 ## Price Oracle

-The **lambda-price** function contains a serverless function to get the latest MINA price from CoinGecko and sign the response.
+The **lambda-price** folder contains a AWS serverless function to get the latest MINA price from CoinGecko and sign the response.
 You can invoke this function [here](https://hdbuc4znywgfyvhdk7k42525ma0ykwsh.lambda-url.us-west-2.on.aws/) with no additional parameters.